goincrypto/cryptocom-exchange/README.md

-# After recent events with FTX I suspend current project.
+# After recent events with FTX, I suspend the current project.
 Not your keys, not your crypto.
-Will start work to port this API for DEX on chain projects.
+I will start work to port this API for DEX on-chain projects.

 ## Python 3.7+ async library for crypto.com/exchange API using httpx and websockets